 Getting “smart” at home

 Living in today’s world is kind of amazing.
 Virtually every technology you can think of is at your fingertips – from your thermostat to your security system to your automated speaker system – giving you total control of your life from just about anywhere.
 The thing is, the more and more wired we become, the more confusing it can get.
-We’re breaking down the easiest way to get “smart” at home (no robots required!).
+We’re breaking down the easiest ways to get “smart” at home (no robots required!), what the benefits of smart homes are, and what smart home devices are the best.

 What exactly is a “smart” home?

-A smart home is essentially a home equipped with network-connected lighting, heating and electronics that can be controlled remotely in real time by your mobile device, tablet or computer.
-That means you can turn your heat down while waiting in line for a coffee, open your garage for someone while grocery shopping, or speak to the UPS guy through your home security system.
+Smart home technology provides homeowners with the ability to connect and interact with their living space.
+It’s a home that’s equipped with network-connected lighting, heating and electronics that can be controlled remotely in real time by your mobile device, tablet or computer.
+That means you can turn your heat down while waiting in line for a coffee, open your garage for someone while grocery shopping, or speak to the UPS delivery person through your home security system.
 It’s all about convenience – and making the most of what the world of technology has to offer.

 Setting up schedules